Home / Synthesis Problems Involving Grignard Reagents

 That bottom example also happens to be a good answer to question C, by the way.

 C can be made through either addition of cyclohexyl Grignard to an ester, or by 2 different combinations of ketones and Grignard reagents.
-[Can you find them?
-Answer below].
+Can you find them?
+Answer below [Note 1].